iamjoel/english-learn/progress/dudu/docs/sentence.md

 What is it?
 It's a car.

+## What color is it?
+What color is it?
+It's blue.

 ## What do you see?
 I see ...
 What do you see?
 I see a dog.